 **Check Facebook page for any late changes. https://www.facebook.com/madjitilmoornachoir/

 How much does choir practice cost?

 To help cover the cost of rehearsals, we have an entrance fee of $10.00 for waged members and $5.00 for unwaged members per session.
 We may ask for a little more if we have more than one professional artist leading us.

 Bring a device along so we can connect you to our Dropbox folder containing all the song sheets (we do have some hard copies available on practice night).
 You might like to record songs and harmonies on your phone so you can practice later.

 Tell me more about the performances?

-For gigs and performances, our choir dress code is black clothes with a Madjitil Moorna yellow scarf ($30).
-You will also need a Working With Children card if you decide to attend school workshops.
-Application forms can be picked up from Australia Post, and they need to be signed by Lee who can help you with your form.
+For gigs and performances, our choir dress code is black clothes with a Madjitil Moorna yellow scarf ($40).
+You will also need a Working With Children card if you want to join school visits.
+(Application forms can be picked up from Australia Post.
+Then ask at choir for help with your form.)

 I'm a little nervous starting for the first time...